pedromsfernandes/ResumosMIEIC/2Ano/SOPE/SOPE_teoria.md

     -   **cache do controlador**

-        -   p/ manter uma pista do disco a partir do sítio onde a cabeça ficou, após o posicionamento
+        -   para manter uma pista do disco a partir do sítio onde a cabeça ficou, após o posicionamento

     -   **cache de disco**

-        -   p/ manter blocos acedidos recentemente
+        -   para manter blocos acedidos recentemente

     -   **no acesso sequencial**